Okay, here are the best Pole links I've seen to date...starting with...

 - was one of two folks working on the one-year SPARCLE (South Pole Atmospheric Radiation and Cloud

 LIDAR Experiment) project, in a hut at the edge of the Clean Air sector near ARO.
-Here's his real home page which features some recent pictures from Yukon and NWT.
+Here's his current home page which features some more recent pictures from Yukon and NWT.
+After he got his Ph.D in 2007 he moved on to Norway.

 - Dana Hrubes